x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/public-folders.md

 ## Public folder quotas
 <a name="Quotas"> </a>

-When created, public folder mailboxes automatically inherit the size limits of the mailbox database defaults.
-As a result, to accurately evaluate the current storage quota status when using the [Get-Mailbox](http://technet.microsoft.com/library/8a5a6eb9-4a75-47f9-ae3b-a3ba251cf9a8.aspx) cmdlet, you must review at the _UseDatabaseQuotaDefaults_ property in addition to the _ProhibitSendQuota_, _ProhibitSendReceiveQuota_, and _IssueWarningQuota_ properties.
-If the _UseDatabaseQuotaDefaults_ property is set to `true`, the per-mailbox settings are ignored and the mailbox database limits are used.
-If this property is set to `true` and the _ProhibitSendQuota_, _ProhibitSendReceiveQuota_, and _IssueWarningQuota_ properties are set to `unlimited`, the mailbox size isn't really unlimited.
-Instead, you must use the **Get-MailboxDatabase** cmdlet and review the mailbox database storage limits to find out what the limits for the mailbox are.
-If the _UseDatabaseQuotaDefaults_ property is set to `false`, the per-mailbox settings are used.
-In Exchange 2016, the default mailbox database quota limits are as follows:
+By default, new public folder mailboxes automatically inherit the size limits of the mailbox database.
+As a result, to accurately evaluate the current storage quota status for the public folder mailbox using the [Get-Mailbox](http://technet.microsoft.com/library/8a5a6eb9-4a75-47f9-ae3b-a3ba251cf9a8.aspx) cmdlet, you first need to review the value of the _UseDatabaseQuotaDefaults_ property:

+- If the value is `True`, the per-mailbox settings are ignored and the mailbox database limits are used.

+- If the value is `False`, the per-mailbox settings are used.

+If the _UseDatabaseQuotaDefaults_ property is `True` and the _ProhibitSendQuota_, _ProhibitSendReceiveQuota_, and _IssueWarningQuota_ properties are `unlimited`, the mailbox size isn't really unlimited.
+Instead, you need to use the [Get-MailboxDatabase](http://technet.microsoft.com/library/e12bd6d3-3793-49cb-9ab6-948d42dd409e.aspx) cmdlet and review the corresponding mailbox database storage limits to find out what the limits for the mailbox are.
+The default mailbox database quota limits are:

-- *Issue warning quota* : 1.9 GB
+- _IssueWarningQuota_: 1.9 GB

-- *Prohibit send quota* : 2 GB
+- _ProhibitSendQuota_: 2 GB

-- *Prohibit receive quota* : 2.3 GB
+- _ProhibitSendReceiveQuota_: 2.3 GB

 To find the mailbox database quotas, run the [Get-MailboxDatabase](http://technet.microsoft.com/library/e12bd6d3-3793-49cb-9ab6-948d42dd409e.aspx) cmdlet.

-To set the quotas on a public folder mailbox, use the [Set-OrganizationConfig](http://technet.microsoft.com/library/3b6df0fe-27c8-415f-ad0c-8b265f234c1a.aspx) cmdlet.
+To set the quotas on a public folder mailbox, use the [Set-OrganizationConfig](http://technet.microsoft.com/library/3b6df0fe-27c8-415f-ad0c-8b265f234c1a.aspx) cmdlet with the _DefaultPublicFolderIssueWarningQuota_ and _DefaultPublicFolderProhibitPostQuota_ parameters.

 ## Disaster recovery
 <a name="DR"> </a>

-Exchange 2016 public folders are built on mailbox infrastructure and use the same mechanisms for availability and redundancy.
+Public folders are built on mailbox infrastructure and use the same mechanisms for availability and redundancy.
 Every public folder mailbox can have multiple redundant copies with automatic failover, just like regular mailboxes.
 To learn more, see [Plan for high availability and site resilience](../../high-availability/plan-ha.md).

 In addition to the overall disaster recovery scenario, you can also restore public folders in the following situations: